Growth of automorphisms of virtually special groups

 \begin{defn} An abstract growth rate $[x_n]\in\mf{G}$ is: \begin{enumerate} \item \emph{pure} if $[x_n]\sim [n^p\lambda^n]$ for some $\lambda>1$ and $p\in\N$; \item \emph{$(\lambda,p)$--tame}, for some $\lambda>1$ and $p\in\N$, if we have $[x_n]\sim[a_n\lambda^n]$ for a weakly increasing sequence $a_n$ with $[1]\preceq [a_n]\preceq [n^p]$. \end{enumerate} \end{defn}

-Pure growth rates are clearly tame, but the converse does not hold.
-Note that pure growth rates form a \emph{totally} ordered subset of $(\mf{G},\preceq)$, while tame ones do not.
+Pure growth rates are tame, but the converse does not hold.
+Pure growth rates form a \emph{totally} ordered subset of $(\mf{G},\preceq)$, while tame ones do not.
 Also note that tame rates are at least exponential, as we ask that $\lambda>1$.

-Here in \Cref{sect:tameness}, we are mostly interested in tame growth rates: we will show that the top growth rate of any automorphism of a special group is either sub-polynomial or tame, which will lead to \Cref{thmintro:general_aut}.
+Here in \Cref{sect:tameness}, we are mostly interested in tame growth rates: we will show that the top growth rate of any automorphism of a special group is either sub-polynomial or tame.
 We do not know if this top growth rate is pure in general, so pure rates will only return in \Cref{sect:cmp}, where we study coarse-median preserving automorphisms and prove \Cref{thmintro:cmp_aut}.